 Culinary Institute of America

-Canning Co. combined preservation research, restoration, and conservation of the original Jesuit chapel sacred design with new decoration elements designed to adapt the space for secular events and student dining.
+John Canning & Co. combined preservation research, restoration, and conservation of the original Jesuit chapel sacred design with new decoration elements designed to adapt the space for secular events and student dining.

 Location: Hyde Park, NY

 For this restoration project, John Canning & Co. acted as both the prime and specialty finish contractor, coordinating all work and trades.
 This included general and decorative painting, new lighting & HVAC, fire alarm, and sound systems.

 The project restored the fine art quality of the original ecclesiastical decoration, and extended the design to reflect the Culinary Institute’s roots.
 These new designs incorporate a major donor’s family crest and portraits of the Institute’s co-founders Katherine Angell and Frances Roth, along with trompe l’oeil mosaics featuring images of food preparation.